Vaccination-v2-(4)-1

 While both influenza A and B viruses cause seasonal flu and present with similar symptoms, there are key differences between them.
 Influenza A is known for its ability to infect a broader range of hosts, including birds and other animals, and is divided into subtypes, making it more prone to pandemics due to its high mutation rate.
 On the other hand, Influenza B primarily infects humans and is categorised into two lineages rather than subtypes.
 Although both types can lead to severe illness and complications, influenza A is often associated with more widespread outbreaks and higher variability in virus strains yearly.
 Understanding these differences is crucial for effective prevention and treatment strategies.

-The flu shot can be beneficial as a preventative tool for people with chronic health conditions.
-Even if you are healthy, getting the vaccine is an important way of protecting yourself and your loved ones who may be more vulnerable.
-During pregnancy, it helps protect pregnant women and after pregnancy it helps protect their infants from flu in their first few months of life.
+The flu shot can be a preventive tool for people with chronic health conditions.
+Even if you are healthy, getting the vaccine is an important way of protecting yourself and your loved ones, who may be more vulnerable.
+During pregnancy, it helps protect pregnant women, and after pregnancy, it helps protect their infants from flu in their first few months of life.

 Book an Appointment